louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### CDC yellow book 2026: health information for international travel. chapter 10 post-travel evaluation [^4399567c].
 CDC (2025).
 High credibility.

-Scabies—presentation and exam considerations note that infestation 'usually manifests as a generalized or regional pruritic papular rash with erythema, abundant excoriations, and secondarily infected pustules' and 'generally presents in a regionally symmetric manner.'
-'For example, 2 of the most commonly involved sites are the volar wrists and finger web spaces; the left and right sides are usually involved in a nearly identical fashion.'
-'Also, boys and men with scabies often develop nodular lesions on the scrotum and penis,' and 'When considering scabies in any male older than 2 years, a genital examination can be extremely helpful.'
-'Scabies burrows are short, delicate, linear lesions that involve the most superficial part of the epidermis; burrows are pathognomonic but are challenging to detect,' and treatment information is available at 'https://www.cdc.gov/scabies/about/'.
+Scabies — presentation and exam considerations note that infestation 'usually manifests as a generalized or regional pruritic papular rash with erythema, abundant excoriations, and secondarily infected pustules' and 'generally presents in a regionally symmetric manner'.'For example, 2 of the most commonly involved sites are the volar wrists and finger web spaces; the left and right sides are usually involved in a nearly identical fashion'.'Also, boys and men with scabies often develop nodular lesions on the scrotum and penis', and 'When considering scabies in any male older than 2 years, a genital examination can be extremely helpful'.'Scabies burrows are short, delicate, linear lesions that involve the most superficial part of the epidermis; burrows are pathognomonic but are challenging to detect', and treatment information is available at 'https://www.cdc.gov/scabies/about/'.

 ---

 ### Papular-vesicular rash in COVID-19 [^0445bf04].
 The American Journal of Tropical Medicine and Hygiene (2021).
 Medium credibility.

 A 30-year-old man presented with multiple, bilaterally symmetrical, erythematous papular-vesicular lesions distributed over his neck, anterior trunk, posterior trunk, and upper arms (Figures 1 and 2).
 Face, mucosa, and lower limbs were spared.
 The skin lesions were mildly pruritic, appeared 4 days after the onset of fever, cough, and malaise.
 He had a history of varicella in childhood.
 His complete blood count, liver and kidney parameters, and C‐reactive protein were within normal limits.
 IgM antibodies were negative for varicella infection.
 Tzanck smear, carried out from a vesicle, showed many acantholytic cells with lymphocytes.
 Giant cells suggestive of herpes simplex virus infections were not found (Figure 3).
 SARS-CoV-2 real-time polymerase chain reaction of his nasopharyngeal swab showed COVID-19 positivity.
 A diagnosis of varicella-like exanthem secondary to COVID-19 was made.
 The patient was advised home isolation and managed conservatively.
-The patient’s skin and systemic symptoms subsided within 1 week.
+The patient's skin and systemic symptoms subsided within 1 week.

 Figure 1.
 Multiple erythematous papular-vesicular lesions over neck, anterior trunk, and posterior trunk.
 This figure appears in color at.

 Figure 2.
 A close-up view of the rash.
 This figure appears in color at.

 Figure 3.
 Tzanck smear of a vesicle showed many acantholytic cells and a lymphocyte.
 This figure appears in color at.

 The vesicular lesions in COVID-19 are uncommon, typically seen in middle-aged patients, associated with intermediately severe disease.
-The prevalence of vesicular rash ranges from 3.77% to 15% in this disease.The cytokine storm secondary to immune hyperresponse, and direct cytopathic effect of SARS-CoV-2 on endothelium of dermal blood vessels, may form the pathophysiological basis of vesicular lesions.
+The prevalence of vesicular rash ranges from 3.77% to 15% in this disease.
+The cytokine storm secondary to immune hyperresponse, and direct cytopathic effect of SARS-CoV-2 on endothelium of dermal blood vessels, may form the pathophysiological basis of vesicular lesions.

 ---